 It is an incredible sight!

-It is over 14 meters tall (over 45 ft!) and it looks as if it is about to stand up from the waters, dripping water and algae.
+It is over 14 meters tall (over 45 ft!) and looks like it is about to stand up from the waters, dripping water and algae.

-Originally, it was part of a much more complex creation, including a hypogeum and cave with moving sculptures, but even on its own, it is a truly impressive sight and a sculpture it will take a minute to take it, because of its size and make technique.
+Initially, it was part of a much more complex creation, including a hypogeum and cave with moving sculptures, but even on its own, it is an awe-inspiring sight and a sculpture it will take a minute to take it in, because of its size and make technique that make it look as is part of the natural landscape.

 Buontalenti’s Chapel